A bio-based solution for modern agriculture

 Expanding our seed care sustainable solution

-Building upon this initial success, Solvay’s Agricultural Specialties team has started creating a full seed care product portfolio, continuing to derive innovative solutions from the Group’s huge catalog.
+Building upon this initial success, and as part of the Group's variety of solutions to help feed the planet, Solvay’s Agricultural Specialties team has started creating a full seed care product portfolio, continuing to derive innovative solutions from the Group’s huge catalog.
 One of these products, AgRHO® Biodinder, replaces traditionally used synthetic polymers in seed coating with a starch-based material designed to meet the EU’s upcoming microplastics regulation and is even compatible with organic farming.
 (Similarly, Solvay is addressing the European REACH regulation on VOC’s with its new eco-friendly waterborne coatings solution.)